ReturnInfinity/BareMetal/doc/Debugging.md

 This document deals with debugging in [GDB](https://www.gnu.org/software/gdb/).

+## Prerequisites

+This document expects the reader to understand some basic fundamentals about x86-64 assembly instructions and hexadecimal notation.

+This document was written while using an Ubuntu 18.04 virtual machine within VirtualBox.

 ## Building a binary for QEMU to boot

 The instructions below require the multiboot.bin and pure64.sys binaries from [Pure64](https://github.com/ReturnInfinity/Pure64).